'Happy-go-lucky' teen Fernandez upsets Kerber at US Open

 “I remember the feeling really well,” Kerber said when asked about playing with the sort of loose-grip freedom Fernandez displays.
 “I mean it’s (a) few years ago.
 But of course, I mean, she has no pressure.”

 Now Fernandez, who only once had been as far as the third round at a major tournament until now, will meet No. 5 seed Elina Svitolina in the quarterfinals.
-Another women’s matchup Tuesday will be No. 2 Aryna Sabalenka against two-time Grand Slam champion Garbiñe Muguruza or 2021 French Open champ Barbora Krejcikova.
+Another women’s matchup Tuesday will be No. 2 Aryna Sabalenka against 2021 French Open champion Barbora Krejcikova, who beat two-time Grand Slam champ Garbiñe Muguruza 6-3, 7-6 (4) after taking a late medical timeout and needing help to leave the court when the topsy-turvy match ended.

 Fernandez and Alcaraz are among several fresh faces making moves at this most tumultuous of U.S. Opens, where the question at the start of each day has become, “Who will pull off a surprise?” — and there tend to be multiple answers by each night.